aptos-foundation/AIPs/aips/move-spec-verifier.md

 ## Reference Implementation

 It's still in progress.
-The verification tool is developed in the following repository and branch: https://github.com/eigerco/aptos-core/tree/eiger/move-spec-verifier
+The specification test tool is developed in the following repository and branch: https://github.com/eigerco/aptos-core/tree/eiger/move-spec-verifier

 ## Risks and Drawbacks

 There are the following risks and drawbacks of this proposal:
 - The set of mutation operators will not be complete, as it is hard to predict all possible ways of introducing changes in the code.
 However, the tool is designed to be easily extendable, so it will be possible to add new operators in the future.
-- Verifying the Move specifications can be time-consuming, as it requires running the Move compiler (to check if the mutant is valid) and then Move Prover for each mutant.
-The more mutation operators are enabled and the longer the file is, the more time is required to verify the specifications.
+- Testing the Move specifications can be time-consuming, as it requires running the Move compiler (to check if the mutant is valid) and then Move Prover for each mutant.
+The more mutation operators are enabled and the longer the file is, the more time is required to test the specifications.
 There are two ways to mitigate this issue:
- - The tool can be run in parallel, as each mutant is verified independently.
+ - The tool can be run in parallel, as each mutant is tested independently.
  - The tool's parameters can be adjusted to, e.g., run only a subset of mutation operators or downsample the number of mutants.
+ - Modify directly the bytecode or a compiler IR instead of the source code.

 ## Future Potential